Laser coagulation: Retinal tears

 The laser is used to create a row of microscopic burns in the target tissue to cause scarring which will prevent the edges of the tear from detaching from the layer below.
 Laser photocoagulation can help prevent the deterioration of some retinal disorders and reduce the risk of future vision loss, but it cannot restore vision once it has been lost.
 The procedure is safe and effective for treating indicated retinal disorders, such as tears and glaucoma.
 It is typically an outpatient procedure lasting 15 to 20 minutes.
 The procedure is not entirely without risk.
 Damage will occur to light sensitive cells of the retina cauterised by the laser which will result in some loss of vision.

-Light from the laser is absorbed by the retinal pigment epithelium and by the underlying choroid, which raises the temperature by 20 to 30 degrees Celsius.
-These thermal burns denature tissue protein, causing death of the affected retinal cells and coagulative necrosis.
+Light from the laser is absorbed by the retinal pigment epithelium and by the underlying choroid, which raises the temperature by 20 °C to 30 °C. These thermal burns denature tissue protein, causing death of the affected retinal cells and coagulative necrosis.